Woodland Park Elementary

 - Other: 1.97%

 We began by refining our fundamental purpose.
 Together, as a collaborative staff we began to develop a vision statement that truly represented our beliefs.
-Because we knew we wanted our foundation to be built upon our most important assets, our students, we decided upon the following… “Woodland Park Elementary: A Community that Believes ALL Students Can Achieve.”
+Because we knew we wanted our foundation to be built upon our most important assets, our students, we decided upon the following… “Woodland Park Elementary: A Community that Inspires and Empowers EVERYONE to Reach Their Full Potiential.”

 This single statement began to refine the way we ‘do business’.
-We set out to do whatever it would take to ensure each and every one of our students was successful.
+We set out to do whatever it would take to ensure each and every one of our students are successful.

-Our collaborative vision process was only the beginning.
-This set the stage for how we would move forward.
+This was only the beginning and set the stage for how we would move forward.
 If we were going to impact our students to the degree outlined in our vision, our decisions had to be made collaboratively.

 As a staff we continued by sketching what success with our vision would look like on a day-to-day basis.
 We designated what we are ‘loose’ and ‘tight’ on.
 For example, we are ‘loose’ on bringing snacks to meetings, but ‘tight’ on bringing data.
 We developed specific shared beliefs that would build trust.
 Because our school was able to complete this process collectively, and were not handed our beliefs from administration, we built trust.
 We built interdependence.
 These ‘tight’ shared beliefs provided us with expectations to hold ourselves accountable for.